gao7yuan/PersonalWebPage/Readme.md

 # YuanGao Personal Webpage Project
+Assignment of CS5610 Web Development in Northeastern University.
 This is the personal web page of Yuan.
 It tells you about Yuan's research, personal fun facts, and experience.
+(Now things have changed.
+Yuan does not play PUBG any more...
+Now she loves CSGO and DOTA (against BOTs >.<).)
 ## Link
 Click [here](https://yuangao-home.herokuapp.com) to view Yuan's web page!
 ## Screenshots